Computational Engineering (M.Sc./P.Grad.Dip./P.Grad.Cert)

 Overview

-This programme is actually a strand of the MSc in Electronic Information Engineering.
+This programme is a strand of the M.Sc. in Electronic Information Engineering programme.
 Computational Engineering has evolved to encompass all aspects of simulation and design in the Engineering disciplines.
 All physical simulation tools rely on algorithms developed from a knowledge of computational techniques from graphics engines to financial prediction to fluid mechanics to electric power distribution.
-In this course students are equipped with the knowledge to apply computational techniques in various domains e.g. Geophysical Simulation, Transportation Engineering and Cyberphysical Systems.
+In this course students are equipped with the knowledge to apply computational techniques in various domains.

-This M.Sc. course can be taken as either a full-time one year or part-time two to three year postgraduate course and consists of taught modules worth 60 credits and a project worth 30 credits.
-MSc candidates complete a substantial project and submit a report which accounts for 30 credits.
+This course can be taken as either one year full-time or over two to three years part-time, and consists of taught modules worth 60 ECTS and a project worth 30 ECTS.
+The Computational Engineering specialism in is available for students selecting at least 15 ECTs from the Computational Engineering strand.
+Masters candidates complete a substantial project and submit a report which accounts for 30 ECTS.

-In addition to direct entry to the MSc, parallel Postgraduate Certificate, (30 ECTS), and Postgraduate Diploma (60 ECTS) entry routes are available for direct separate application.
-For students who successfully complete the postgraduate certificate and postgraduate diploma, there is an option to rescind these awards and apply to complete an MSc.
-Part-time students may follow the staged award path over 3 years of study with a possible gap of up to one year in between.
+In addition to direct entry to the Masters programme, parallel Postgraduate Certificate (30 ECTS) and Postgraduate Diploma (60 ECTS) entry routes are available for direct separate application.
+For students who successfully complete the certificate and diploma, there is an option to rescind these awards and apply to complete an M.Sc. in Computational Engineering.
+Part-time students may follow the staged award path over three years of study with a possible gap of up to one year in between.

 Course Content